jony5/CRNRSTN-v2.00.0000-PRE-ALPHA-DEV-Lightsaber/README.md

 [Click here](https://lightsaber.crnrstn.jony5.com/_tmp_diagrams/) for temp diagrams that are being used for decision making now.

-Last updated on Tuesday, November 28, 2023 @ 18:42:54.199429 EDT.
-Diagram line numbers were updated due to GLOBAL code comment HEADER update across all files.
+Last updated on Wednesday, December 13, 2023 @ 04:20:00.586911 EDT; The project _tmp_diagrams/ were updated as well.

 [lightsaber.crnrstn.jony5.com](http://lightsaber.crnrstn.jony5.com/)